illakaya/prework-study-guide/README.md

 ## Credits

 Thank you to:
-- The Coding Bootcamp at the University of Sydney for providing a project for students to develop their understanding of web accessibility
+- The Coding Bootcamp at the University of Sydney for providing a project for students to develop their understanding of basic HTML, CSS, JavaScript and Git workflow.

 ## License